CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-2.md

 Taking Prisoner---Allies cannot be targetted to be taken prisoner, and otherwise cannot be taken prisoner.

 Rescue Attempts---At an Under-deeps site, after a successul rescue attempt, a character can tap for a minor item only.
 This is despite the fact that with the play of resources that tap an Under-deeps site, a character could tap for any playable item.

+Baduila (clarification)---Read "If Baduila is discarded" as "If you choose to discard Baduila."
+It is something you choose to do.

 Golodhros (clarification)---He may use his special influence ability only during an opponent's movement/hazard phase, not during the site phase.
 His tapping to use his special ability does not count against the hazard limit.